Massage Therapy Sessions

 A blend of massage techniques, specifically customized to meet your unique needs, based on our conversation.

 A hot towel applied to the feet, to start your relaxation experience.
-(On all sessions 60 minutes or longer.)

 A massage table lined with a super soft memory foam cushion and a fleece table warmer.